nessanaasc/ud036_StarterCode/README.md

 ### Copyright:

-The information on this website was taken from the following sources:
+The information on this website was taken on the Google and from the following sources:
 1. Videos: Youtube
 2. Imagens: Wikipedia
 3. Year: Adoro Cinema